old-malloc/libbme280/README.md

 <p style="margin-bottom: 0cm; line-height: 100%"><img src="./images/fig1.png" name="Image1" alt="No alt text provided for this image" align="bottom" width="556" height="382" border="0"/>
 </p>
 <p style="margin-bottom: 0cm; line-height: 100%">In order for the
-raspberry to communicate with the sensor, make sure that the I2C interface is enabled.</p>
+Raspberry Pi to communicate with the sensor, make sure that the I2C interface is enabled.</p>
 <p style="margin-bottom: 0cm; line-height: 100%"><br/>